antmicro/benchalot/README.md

 In the `output` section user can specify desired output of the program.

 Each subsection of the `output` corresponds to one output file described by `filename` and `format`.
+Additionally for each output you can specify which older `.csv` files you want to include by listing them in `include` attribute.
 Currently there are three supported formats: `csv`, `bar-plot` and `table-md`.

 `csv` output will contain columns corresponding to variables and one column with benchmark results.